ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 First we give a static implementation for array-based lists, named **StaticArrayList**.
-This inherits from the :ref:`List ADT <CourseAPI>`, and so must implement all of the member functions of ``List``.
+This inherits from the :ref:`List ADT <CourseAPI>`, and must therefore implement all of the member functions of ``List``.

-Unlike normal arrays, lists can change size: we can add elements to and remove from them.
+Unlike normal arrays, lists can change in size: we can add elements to and remove from them.
 How can this be implemented?
 Well, what we *don't* want to do is to create a completely new array every time elements are added or removed.
 So instead we will use an underlying array which is larger than we need.